 By contrast, in those plants kept three days at 30 °C GFP-derived fluorescence in infiltrated patches visualized very poorly and unevenly (Fig. 1A, right side leaf).
 Western blot analysis of the infiltrated patches showed the presence of very low, comparable amounts of GFP in all four patches, with independence of whether a viral suppressor had been co-infiltrated or not (Fig. 1B, upper right western blot panel).
 GFP levels in the C patch in this leaf were lower than in the left leaf that had been kept at 25 °C (Fig. 1B, lanes labeled C in upper western blot panels).
 Interestingly also, neither HCPro nor 2b could be detected serologically (Fig. 1B, lower left and right panels, respectively).

 We concluded that in leaves kept at 30 °C after infiltration, transient GFP and suppressor expression as well as suppressor function were compromised.
 Given published literature, a likely cause for this outcome would be an inefficient transfer of T-DNA.
-However, it could also be the case that other factors, such as host processes affecting negatively at that temperature the steady-state levels of T-DNA transcripts or their protein products could also influence this outcome.24 hour at 25 °C after infiltration allow T-DNA transfer into plant cells and restores transient gene expression at 30 °C
+However, it could also be the case that other factors, such as host processes affecting negatively at that temperature the steady-state levels of T-DNA transcripts or their protein products could also influence this outcome.
+In this regard, we also tested whether transfer of plants from 25 °C to 30 °C after their infiltration could have affected negatively their efficiency in agropatch assays as a consequence of a heat shock.
+To do this we compared those plants with plants that had been placed at 30 °C 3 days prior to their agroinfiltration and found no difference in their performance (data not shown).

+24 hour at 25 °C after infiltration allow T-DNA transfer into plant cells and restores transient gene expression at 30 °C